Just My Luck (2006 film): Filming

 Principal photography of interior scenes (such as Ashley's apartment and Jake's apartment) took place in New Orleans, Louisiana before Hurricane Katrina hit the area.
 In March 2005, exterior scenes were shot in New York City.
 NYC locations included: the apartment building 43 Fifth Avenue (originally constructed in 1905 by architect Henry Andersen), which has been the home to many celebrities including actresses Julia Roberts and Holly Hunter, novelist Dawn Powell, and screenwriter Noah Baumbach; Christopher Park in Greenwich Village (where Jake offers Ashley a job); the New York Palace Hotel (455 Madison Avenue, where the masquerade ball takes place); Central Park; Rivera Cafe (225 West 4th Street, where Ashley experiences a public outburst); and the Hard Rock Cafe in Times Square, where McFly's concert is supposed to take place.
-Filming also involved exterior and interior shooting at Grand Central Terminal for the movie's final scene.
+Filming also involved exterior and interior shooting at Grand Central Terminal for the film's final scene.
 During filming, Lohan sprained her ankle, making it difficult to walk for a time and preventing her from wearing heels.

-Reception
+Critical reception

+Critic Roger Ebert wrote that the film was not "for grown-ups, and I don’t much think it’s for teenage boys.
+But a teenage girl (even better, a pre-teen) might enjoy [it]," and added "I wish it delivered more.
+It’s safe, competent and bland.
+I had a fairly monotonous time."
+A review of the film for the BBC reported that it "takes a yawningly long time for [director] Petrie just to set up the premise," that "despite Lohan's best efforts, Petrie just cannot sustain it for 100 minutes.
+He slows the story down even more by showcasing pop band McFly [which is] blatant product placement," and that it is "a film full of grating contrivances."
+Film critic Ella Taylor wrote in The Village Voice that the film was a "lame slice of slapstick" with "excruciating sight gags," and that it "is so unremittingly chipper, you’ll want to shoot it on sight."
+A review of the film on ReelViews by James Berardinelli described it as a "juvenile romantic comedy fantasy," that "it's hard to imagine how it could be more predictable," that "Lohan is a disappointment" but Pine provides a "winning performance," and "At best, Just My Luck tries for sit-com laughs, and only occasionally gets them."

+Metacritic, which uses a weighted average, assigned the a score of 29 out of 100, based on 26 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade "B" on an A+ to F scale.